lukasnxyz/klein-dl/README.md

 - read papers and implement them into this framework (like adam, dropout, etc.)
 - implement apple & cuds accelerator (mps, cuda)
 - visual graph of all tensors (see micrograd)
+- run llama with this framework
+- line count script (keep minimal)